5G-ERA/slam_network_application/era_5g_slam/docker/localization_example/theron/README.md

 #### Fix odometry node
-First the odometry data needs to be fixed.
+First, the odometry data needs to be fixed.
 For this, there is an odom_fix.py re-publisher node:

 To run it, simply use: